WangJC-Ari/DVG-Det/README.md

-# Brain Disease Detection Based on Dynamic Multi-scale Spatial-frequency Attention Fusion Networks of EEG in Key Brain Regions
+# DVG-Det: Brain Disorder Detection in the Dynamic Visible Graph via Complex-valued Relationship Construction and Spatial-Frequency Attention Fusion

 **The code will be made public as soon as it is accepted**